 Miraculously, I made the train connection in Čáslav with four minutes to spare and not long afterwards found my way from the train station in the village of Žleby to the chateau.
 To say Žleby is majestic and romantic is a vast understatement.
 The chateau looks as if it has emerged from a fairy tale.
 I inspected the fountain in front of the chateau.
 It dates from 1860 and shows a member of the Auersberg family, who owned the chateau for over 200 years, grappling with a bison.
 As I bought my ticket, I was a bit disappointed, though.
 A 90-minute tour was available, but a third tour did not open until May.
 So, I would miss the chateau theatre and lower floor library, unfortunately.
+(I saw these during my 2020 visit by car.)

 In 1746, while the Schönfelds owned the chateau, their daughter Kateřina married Jan Adam from Auersperg.
 When Kateřina died, the Auersberg line took over ownership of the chateau, and the family would retain Žleby for 200 years.
 Baroque restorations continued, and the Auersbergs also designed Rococo interiors.
 Some years later, owner Vincenc Karel Auersberg and his wife Princess Vilemína Colloredo-Mansfield would become responsible for many changes that gave the place a romantic makeover as they were influenced by English architecture from the first half of the 19th century.